-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Gottheimer is shown as a purple triangle. (analysis methodology)
+Gottheimer is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Josh Gottheimer sits on the following committees:

 Gottheimer sponsors bills primarily in these issue areas:

 Some of Gottheimer’s most recently sponsored bills include...

 - H.R.
 4801: Get on Board to Fix the Tunnel Act